mc-sns/mc-sns.github.io/ignitedsns/src/main/resources/assets/ignitedsns/lavender/entries/getting_started/page_5.md

 - You can sleep anywhere in any dimension.

-- Cook your food, raw food can give you food poisoning.

 - Remember, Minecraft is still a sandbox game.
 Make sure to build and make yourself a place you can call home.

+- Zombies wanna eat your brains!

 ;;;;;